 What Is the Difference Between a Wild Skunk and a Domesticated Skunk?

-The biggest difference between a wild skunk and a domesticated skunk is the lack of scent glands in domesticated pets.
-When domestic baby skunks are about three weeks old, they are descented, which removes the gland that produces the pungent odor.
-This simple procedure is easy to do, but there is some debate about whether descenting is humane since it leaves the skunk defenseless if it encounters a predator.
-Because of this, pet skunks should never be allowed outdoors and should be kept primarily in the house where it is safe.
+The biggest difference between a wild skunk and a domesticated skunk is the lack of scent glands in skunks that will live as pets.
+When baby skunk pets are about three weeks old, they are de-scented.
+This procedure removes the gland that produces the pungent odor skunks are known for.
+This simple procedure is easy to do, but there is some debate about whether de-scenting is humane since it leaves the skunk defenseless if it encounters a predator.
+Because of this, pet skunks should never be allowed outdoors and should be kept primarily in the house where they will be safe.

 How Do I Care for a Pet Skunk?

 Keeping your pet skunk healthy is essential for a long and happy life.
 Skunks eat a more varied diet than most household pets.
 In the wild, skunks will eat insects and fruit.
 In a home, you should try to offer plenty of protein in the form of fish, chicken, or beans.
 It is vital to give your skunk plenty of fresh and organic fruits and vegetables such as corn, carrots, leafy greens, peas, and bananas.
 It is important to remember that skunks have a voracious appetite, so you must make sure not to overfeed them.
 Overfeeding can lead to obesity for your pet skunk.

 It is essential to provide your pet skunk with safe and secure housing, especially if they are kept outdoors.
 Skunks will attract neighborhood dogs and wild predators, so you must keep your pet safe.
 Skunks are also nearsighted, which makes them more susceptible to being run over by a vehicle.
 Inside, a large cage that provides enough room to sleep, play, and eat is perfect for a skunk.
 The skunk can be let out of the cage or trained to walk on a leash with a harness, as long as you are always there to supervise your pet.
 Skunks can be housebroken by teaching them to use a litter box in the corner of a room.